Asabeneh/30-Days-Of-JavaScript/05_Day/05_day_arrays.md

 ### Methods to manipulate array

 There are different methods to manipulate an array.
-These are some of the available methods to deal with arrays:_Array,length, concat, indexOf, slice, splice, join, toString, includes, lastIndexOf, isArray, fill, push, pop, shift, unshift_
+These are some of the available methods to deal with arrays:_Array, length, concat, indexOf, slice, splice, join, toString, includes, lastIndexOf, isArray, fill, push, pop, shift, unshift_

 #### Array Constructor